retirement planning | march 2, 2023

 Roger Young, CFP®

-Since 2010, all investors have been allowed to convert assets from a Traditional IRA to a Roth IRA.1 Because conversions are not subject to income restrictions, people at any income level can take advantage of the Roth’s key benefit—tax-free qualified distributions.2
+Since 2010, all investors have been allowed to convert assets from a Traditional individual retirement account (IRA) to a Roth IRA.1 Because conversions are not subject to income restrictions, people at any income level can take advantage of the Roth’s key benefit—tax-free qualified distributions.2

 A Roth conversion provides you with tax diversification in your retirement years.
-In addition, Roth IRAs do not have required minimum distributions (RMDs) for the original owner, whereas Traditional IRAs are subject to RMDs in the year you reach age 72.
-These positives need to be weighed against the tax you pay on the amount converted.
+In addition, Roth IRAs do not have required minimum distributions (RMDs) for the original owner, whereas Traditional IRAs are subject to RMDs in the year you reach age 73.3 These positives need to be weighed against the tax you pay on the amount converted.
+With the passing of SECURE 2.0 at the end of 2022, you have additional time to convert assets from a Traditional IRA to a Roth IRA and avoid having to take withdrawals at age 73.
+Of course, you want to consider if this is appropriate for your circumstances.

 Deciding whether a Roth conversion makes sense in your situation depends on several factors, including: